bjmt/quaqc/doc/quaqc.1.md

     to.
 The effective genome size for metric calculations will also be adjusted.
 Cannot be used simultaneously with `--blacklist`.

+**-b** *FILE*, **\--blacklist**=*FILE*
+:   Filename of a BED file containing ranges in which all read aligning to
+    these regions are to be ignored by quaqc.
+The effective genome size for metric calculations will also be adjusted.
+Cannot be used simultaneously with `--target-list`.

+**\--rg-names**=*STR*
+:   Comma-separated read group identifiers.
+This will cause quaqc to discard
+    reads which do not have matching read group tags.
+Cannot be used simultaneously with `--rg-list`.

+**\--rg-list**=*STR*
+:   Filename of a file containing read group identifiers, one per line.
+This
+    will cause quaqc to discard reads which do not have a matching read group tag.
+Cannot be used simultaneously with `--rg-names`.

 **-2**, **\--use-secondary**
 :   Do not filter out alignments marked with the secondary alignment flag
     for use in the calculation of metrics done after read filtering.
 Useful